 You need to manually install the Intel® Rapid Storage Technology enterprise utility on a Windows® operating system.
-Please refer to the installation instructions in Chapter 6.

 To enter the Intel® Rapid Storage Technology enterprise utility under Windows operating system:

 - 1. Turn on the system and go to the windows desktop. - 2.
 Click the Intel® Rapid Storage Technology enterprise icon to display the main menu.